cleverhans-lab/suitability/README.md

     --output_dir /path/to/results
 ```

-The script will output the suitability decision (`SUITABLE` or `INCONCLUSIVE`) and potentially other details like the p-value of the test.
+The script will output the suitability decision (`SUITABLE` or `INCONCLUSIVE`) and other details like the p-value of the test.

 ## Experiments and Results
 We evaluated the suitability filter extensively on datasets from the WILDS benchmark exhibiting real-world distribution shifts: